Abstract representations of events arise from mental errors in learning and memory: Results

-In order to model the behavior of particular individuals, we must relate the transition estimates in Eqs. (\ref{B}-\ref{Boltzmann}) to predictions about people's reaction times.
+To model the behavior of individual subjects, we relate the transition estimates in Eqs. (\ref{B}-\ref{Boltzmann}) to predictions about people's reaction times.
 Given a sequence of nodes $x_1,\hdots, x_{t-1}$, we note that the reaction to the next node $x_t$ is determined by the expected probability of transitioning from $x_{t-1}$ to $x_t$ calculated at time $t-1$, which we denote by $a(t) = \hat{A}_{x_{t-1},x_t}(t-1)$.
-From this internal anticipation $a(t)$, the simplest possible prediction $\hat{r}(t)$ for a person's reaction time is given by the linear relationship\cite{Neter-01} $\hat{r}(t) = r_0 + r_1a(t)$, where the intercept $r_0$ represents a person's reaction time with zero anticipation and the slope $r_1$ quantifies the strength of the relationship between a person's reactions and the internal representation in our model.\cite{Seber-01} To estimate the parameters $\beta$, $r_0$, and $r_1$ that best describe a given individual, we minimize the RMS prediction error with respect to their observed reaction times after regressing out their button combination and trial number dependencies (Figs. \ref{experiment}e and \ref{experiment}f; see Methods).
-The distributions of the estimated parameters are shown in Fig. \ref{performance}a.
-Among the 358 completed sequences in the modular and lattice graphs (across 214 subjects; see Methods), 44 were best described as performing maximum likelihood estimation ($\beta\rightarrow \infty$) and 71 seemed to lack any notion of the transition structure whatsoever ($\beta\rightarrow 0$), while among the remaining 243 sequences, the average inverse temperature was $\beta = 0.31$.
-Interestingly, this value of $\beta$ roughly corresponds to that for which our model predicts the strongest network effects (Figs. \ref{model}c and \ref{model}d).
-In the following section, we will compare this value of $\beta$ estimated indirectly from people's reaction times with direct measurements of $\beta$ in an independent experiment assessing human memory performance.
+From this internal anticipation $a(t)$, the simplest possible prediction $\hat{r}(t)$ for a person's reaction time is given by the linear relationship\cite{Neter-01} $\hat{r}(t) = r_0 + r_1a(t)$, where the intercept $r_0$ represents a person's reaction time with zero anticipation and the slope $r_1$ quantifies the strength of the relationship between a person's reactions and their anticipation in our model.\cite{Seber-01}

+To estimate the parameters $\beta$, $r_0$, and $r_1$ that best describe a given individual, we minimize the root mean squared error (RMSE) between their predicted and observed reaction times after regressing out the dependencies on button combination, trial number, and recency (Figs. \ref{experiment}e and \ref{experiment}f; see Methods).
+The distributions of the estimated parameters are shown in Fig. \ref{performance}a-b for random walks and in Fig. \ref{performance}g-h for Hamiltonian walks.
+Among the 358 random walk sequences in the modular and lattice graphs (across 286 subjects; see Methods), 40 were best described as performing maximum likelihood estimation ($\beta\rightarrow \infty$) and 73 seemed to lack any notion of the transition structure whatsoever ($\beta\rightarrow 0$), while among the remaining 245 sequences, the average inverse temperature was $\beta = 0.30$.
+Meanwhile, among the 120 subjects that responded to Hamiltonian walk sequences, 81 appeared to have a non-trivial value of $\beta$, with an average of $\beta = 0.61$.
+Interestingly, these estimates of $\beta$ roughly correspond to the values for which our model predicts the strongest network effects (Figs. \ref{model}c and \ref{model}d).
+In the following section, we will compare these values of $\beta$, which are estimated indirectly from people's reaction times, with direct measurements of $\beta$ in an independent memory experiment.